j-webtek/Local-LLM_FineTune/README.md

 # Local-LLM_FineTune

+Local-LLM_FineTune permits local finetuning of you're pre-trained LLM choice.
+Please review the Environment and Requirements sections below.
+I wrote this codebase using my research of LLMs and used GPT4, Advanced Data Analysis, to help me write the code.
+You'll find that you'll need a 3090 (24GB VRAM) or higher to finetune in any realistic timeframe.
+It would be in your best interest to use pre-trained models.
+Please check out TheBoke ( https://huggingface.co/TheBloke ) for GPTQ/GGUFs to train time efficiently.

 Data Documentation
 - data/: Contains datasets used for model training and evaluation.
   - train_data.csv: The training dataset containing input-output pairs.